mljar/mljar-supervised/docs/docs/contributing.md

 ## Documentation :scroll:

-The project documentation is on GitHub at [mljar/docs](https://github.com/mljar/docs) repository.
+The project documentation source is in this repository under `docs/`.
 Deployed docs are available at [https://supervised.mljar.com](https://supervised.mljar.com).

 ## Contributor License Agreement :necktie: